Distribution channels and retailers

 Agree on the distribution of responsibilities concerning marketing and complaints lodged by customers.
 Clarify issues related to distribution, such as the distribution method and schedule.
 Agree on the exclusive rights to sales regions if necessary.

 In case of a retail contract, agree on the price of products in business transactions between the producer and retailer.

 In case of a representation contract, agree on the selling price and conditions of products as well as commissions.
 Also note in the contract whether the commercial agent is entitled to conclude agreements in the name of the producer.

-In retail, taxes are paid for two consecutive sales.
-First, the producer sells the product to the retailer, and after this, the retailer sells the product to the consumer.
-The same tax rate is used for both sales.
+In retail, value-added tax (VAT) is paid on two consecutive sales.
+First the producer sells the product to the retailer, after which the retailer sells the product to the consumer.
+The VAT must be determined separately for both sales.
+If the product does not come from outside Finland and does not leave Finland, the same tax rate is usually applied to both sales.

-The retailer will pay VAT for the consumer sales even if the ownership of the product was transferred directly from the producer to the consumer.
-The producer pays the tax for the sales of the product to the retailer.
-The retailer may deduct the VAT included in the sales price that the producer collects from the retailer.
+The retailer pays VAT on the consumer sales even if the ownership of the product is transferred directly from the producer to the consumer.
+The producer pays the tax on the sales of the product when selling it to the retailer.
+The retailer may deduct the VAT included in the sales price that the producer charges from the retailer.

 If a commercial agent sells the product on behalf of the producer, the agent only pays VAT on its commission.
 In this situation, the agent is selling a brokering service to the producer.
 The general VAT rate is applied to the sales of brokering services if the party purchasing the service (producer) is located in Finland.
 The VAT rate applied to the products sold is not relevant when the tax rate on the commission is determined.
 The producer pays VAT on the products when they are sold to consumers.